lbussy/keg-cop/docs/api/index.md

 - `rpintsusername` - The MQTT user name, blank if not used.
 - `rpintspassword` - The MQTT password, blank if not used.
 - `rpintstopic` - The MQTT topic.

+###### hatarget

+- `hahost` - The fully-qualified domain name for the Home Assistant system's MQTT broker.
+- `haport` - The target MQTT port.
+- `hausername` - The MQTT user name, blank if not used.
+- `hapassword` - The MQTT password, blank if not used.
+- `hatopic` - The MQTT topic.

 ###### taplistio